HCCA is committed to supporting you to use medicines safely and effectively. There are a lot of resources available to help you:

 If you need medical advice or second opinions about your medicines, contact a health care professional.
 Healthdirect’s Service Finder can help you find a health care professional to meet your needs.

-NPS Medicinewise provides a ‘Medicines Finder’ search function.
-This can help you find out more about your current medicines, or when you are considering a new medicine.
-The ‘Medicines Finder’ has:
+This can help you find out more about your current medicines or a new medicine.
+Information available about medicines includes:

 - important information about how your medicine works